r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 Q9 : what are the settings you need to do in pom.xml or any other settings you need to do before running mvn in deploy ?
 - ans :

+* ensure pom.xml is correctly set
+* add <distributionManagement> in pom.xml specofoes where project will be deployed
+* auth creds
+* plugins configuration
+* dependencies and versions
+* snapshot and its path and creds
+* gpg keys if needed

 Before running the `mvn deploy` command to deploy your Maven project, there are several settings and configurations you need to ensure are correctly set up in your project's `pom.xml` and Maven settings.
 Deploying a project typically involves publishing artifacts (e.g., JAR files) to a remote repository (e.g., a company's internal repository or a public repository like Maven Central).
 Here are the key settings and configurations you should check:

 **1. `<distributionManagement>` in pom.xml**: In your project's `pom.xml`, you should have a `<distributionManagement>` section that specifies the location where your project should be deployed.
 This includes the URL of the remote repository where the artifacts will be published and the repository ID used to reference it.
 For example: